Nat-byte-ops/SQL-Project-eCommerce-Website-Data-Analytics/README.md

 # SQL-Project-eCommerce-Database-Analysis

 ## Background:
 This is an eCommerce Database Analytics Project for Maven Fuzzy Factory (fake name), an online retailer which has just launched their first product.
+We'll analyze the company's 4 years website and order data.

 ## Stakeholders:
 As a member of the startup team, I will work with the CEO, the Head of Marketing, and the Website Manager to help steer the business.